FrenzyByte/fluidfrenzy/_changelog/index.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.3.7] - 2026-02-04

+### Fixed
+- Simulation: NullReference Exception when running FluxFluidSimulation in WebGL due to no compute shader support.

+## [1.3.6] - 2026-01-11

+### Added
+- Rendering: Underwater effect to WaterSurface the handle submerged camera effects.
+- Rendering: Underwater backface effect to `FluidFrenzy/Water` shader with physically correct Snell's Window when underwater looking up.
+- Samples: Enabled Underwater rendering on Pool, River and RiverFlow samples.
+- Editor: New obstacle shapes to the toolbar.

+### Changed
+- Rendering: Surface normals to Up vector when no fluid is in the cell.

+### Fixed
+- Simulation: Size of procedural shapes after new modes were added that broke some shape's default sizes.
+- Rendering: Scattering now correctly takes into account the amount the water is absorbing.

 ## [1.3.5] - 2025-12-25

 ### Added